 So our last clip here from the 9th is just another instance of Alex selling this coronavirus cure in a way that I think is going to get him in trouble.

-And you can read where Dr. Keith Muller, CEO of American Biotech Labs, is talking to the Pentagon and talking to Texas A&M University.
+And you can read where Dr. Keith Mueller, CEO of American Biotech Labs, is talking to the Pentagon and talking to Texas AM University.

 And that's just the nanotech silver that's in our super silver whitening toothpaste that's so good for your body.

-That's in the super blue that also has the tea tree oil and iodine.
+That's in the super blue that also has a tea tree oil and iodine.

 We also have it for children, all fluoride-free.